itsnova204/lbaw2451/README.md

 ## Project Overview

 This project is developed as part of the LBAW course.
 It is a web application built using the Laravel framework, designed to manage and track tasks efficiently.
-The application includes features such as user authentication, task creation, task assignment, and progress tracking.
+The application includes features such as user authentication, real time notifications, auction creation and bidding, and buyer and seller reviews.

 ## Getting Started